seanf316/PC-Haven/TESTING.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate the site's CSS code.

-All css files were validated and any errors were corrected.
+All CSS files were validated and any errors were corrected.

 ![W3C CSS Validator](/docs/validation/css.jpg)